MadCoderr/News360/README.md

 - [Flickity](https://flickity.metafizzy.co/) - Awesome library for carousel.

 ## How to run
-- You will need a live server or a local host to run it.
+- You will need a local host to run it.